hsaeed20/Elevator_Interface/README.md

 - Seeing the outline light up when pressing a button
 - Having a "Help" button
 - Floor Numbers usually contain the name of the floors either on or above the button
+- When the floor is selected, a sound queue is heard to signify that the floor has been selected.

 **Rare Uses in Elevators**
 - The voice on the elevator telling you what floor you are on.